nguyenquanghungktmt/Python-crawl-data-tool/README.md

 # Execute
-Turn on your terminal and cd into this folder Python-crawl-data-tool.
-Run command on yout terminal: python selenium-crawl-hnx.py
+Turn on your terminal and `cd` into this folder `Python-crawl-data-tool.` \n Run command on yout terminal: `python selenium-crawl-hnx.py`